 Available tax credits through the Government of Ontario include:

-Seniors living in Ontario can apply for pensions from the provincial and federal governments.
+Seniors Healthy Living in Ontario can apply for pensions from the provincial and federal governments.
 It’s worth looking into the eligibility requirements for each as you may be eligible for more than you thought.